Skip to main content

 A project appeared called Carol's Memories.
 Inside it were folders for photos and notes.
 An agent surfaced and began connecting the pieces.
 A flow activated, linking one memory to another, like neurons firing across distance.
 I watched it unfold line by line.

-It wasn't following a script.
+It was not following a script.
 It was remembering.

 That was the night Taskade Genesis came alive.